 Etsy is required to collect and remit VAT on digital items purchased by buyers in many countries around the world.

-You’ll see the total price with VAT included on each listing that applies, as well as in your cart, invoice, and purchase page.
+You’ll see the total price with VAT included on each listing that applies, as well as in your basket, invoice, and purchase page.

 If you require a VAT invoice for your physical purchase, please contact the seller directly.
 As independent business owners, each seller is responsible for issuing a VAT invoice when required.
 Here is how you can contact the seller for help with this.

 When a package is delivered internationally, it may be subject to import taxes, customs duties, and/or fees imposed (e.g. handling fees) by the destination country.
 These charges are typically due once the package arrives in the destination country.
 Learn more about customs and import taxes.